If any of these popular myths have stopped you from fostering, think again...

 I'm not the right age

-21 is the youngest age that we will consider for foster carers but we don't have any upper age limits.
+Twenty-one is the youngest age that we'll consider for foster carers but we do not have any upper age limits.

-You don't need to own your own home to foster.
-If you are looking after a child aged two or over then you will need to have a spare bedroom.
+You do not need to own your own home to foster.
+If you're looking after a child aged 2 or over then you'll need to have a spare bedroom.

 Having your own child is not a requirement.
 You may be good with children thanks to working with them, through your family and friends, or volunteering.
 If you do have children of your own we carefully match foster children to your family and circumstances.

-I haven’t worked with children or young people
+I have not worked with children or young people

 I'd love to foster but I work

 There are different types of fostering so you can still do it while working.
 Many of our working foster carers offer short-break or respite foster care.

 People with disabilities do become foster carers and make a valuable contribution to fostering.
 As part of the approval process for all foster carers, your GP will need to verify that you are physically able to look after children and not putting your own health at risk.